nobogyangpt/NobogyanGPT/README.md

 ## What You’ll Find Here

-- Lightweight AI demo projects (NCERT QA, Language Tools)
+- Lightweight AI demo projects [class 0 to class 12 (WBSE,WBCHSE,ICSE,CBSE,NCERT and others QA, private tutor Language Tools]
 - Tools for creating Indic-language datasets
-- Beginner-friendly tutorials in Hindi/English
+- Beginner-friendly tutorials in Bengali/Hindi/English and other regional Languages (India)
 - A call for open collaboration and mentorship

 ## Who Can Join?